A Legacy of Service: Firefighter's son answers the call to a different uniform

 |0

-This work, A Legacy of Service: Firefighter's son answers the call to a different uniform [Image 4 of 4], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Legacy of Service: Firefighter's son answers the call to a different uniform, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-A Legacy of Service: Firefighter's son answers the call to a different uniform